blhutch/Backend/README.md

 ---|---|---
 200 | Success | Request was received and delivered successfully.
 400 | Error | Bad Request.
 Specified parameters do not match.
+401 | Error | Unauthorized.
+A different user is not authorized to delete another user's guess.

 **Example Response**
 ```